swissup/swissup.github.io/m1/extensions/easycolorswatches/configuration.md

 Specify the width and height of color thumbnail on the product page as well as on the catalog page.

--   `Loader image` - browse the image.
+-   `Loader image` - select the loader icon.
 -   `Change Shopping Cart Product Image` - select **Yes** to allow customers see the attribute, that they've selected, in shopping cart.

 ### Catalog swatches settings

 ![Color swatches](/images/m1/extensions/swatches/configuration-catalog-swatches.png)

--   `Event for activation catalog swatch item` -
+-   `Event for activation catalog swatch item` - select the value from dropdown.
+It will allow users change the product image by click on it or on mouseover.

 Specify the image width both for grid and list modes on catalog page.